Former ‘RHOC’ Stars Criticized For Expensive Virtual Happy Hour

-Former stars of The Real Housewives of Orange County Tamra Judge and Vicki Gunvalson have come under fire recently for an event they are hosting.
-The announcement was made via Instagram on Tuesday.
+Former stars of The Real Housewives of Orange County Tamra Judge and Vicki Gunvalson have come under fire for a virtual happy hour they announced they were hosting via Instagram on Tuesday.

-“Double trouble is coming your way… I am hosting an exclusive Virtual Happy Hour with my girl Tamra Judge this Friday, May 15th, at 8 pm EST…Bring all of your juicy questions, cocktails, and let’s WHOOP IT UP,” Gunvalson posted.
+“Double trouble is coming your way… I am hosting an exclusive Virtual Happy Hour with my girl Tamra Judge this Friday, May 15th, at 8 pm EST…Bring all of your juicy questions, cocktails, and let’s WHOOP IT UP,” Vicki posted.

-Fans immediately scowled at the high price tag with Judge receiving many negative responses as Gunvalson had turned off commenting.
+Fans immediately scowled at the high price tag with Tamra receiving the numerous negative responses since Vicki had turned off commenting.

 “That’s a lot to ask for right now – just sayin… nice to donate it, but why $200 a person?
 We are all out of jobs,” said one commenter.